ariz05/mindtickleautomation/README.md

 		              TestCases   - contains test cases for API testing.It has BaseClass which is inherited extended by other tests classes.Comprises
                                       TestNG test cases and flow .

+                      Test   - contains test cases for unit testing of the code written.

                       TestData    - comprises different test data for API testing scenarios under excelsheet TestData.xlsx